RunTheLi/RunTheLi/README.md

 "I'm a B.B.A student looking for new challenges, so I've decided to try out coding and I'm loving it.

 ## 🛠 I’m currently learning
-HTML, CSS, Javascript, Ruby， SQL
+HTML, CSS, Javascript, Ruby, SQL